When it comes to ERP implementation best practices, the tried-and-true advice stays constant even when things change. And things have changed a lot.

 One of the most important ERP implementation best practices is defining business goals.
 Too many companies put the cart before the horse.

 They choose off-the-shelf software they believe will give them ideas on how to better run their business, Kimberling said.
-This can undermine a business's strengths.
+This can undermine the strengths of a business.
+Instead, they should start by getting clear on desired key performance indicators and doing the strategic planning needed to align the effort with what the company does.

 "Asking yourself questions like, 'What do I want to accomplish?' are really important," said Robert Kugel, analyst and senior vice president at Ventana Research.
 "You'll have a much better idea of what you want to end up with."